Pamela Tiffin: Personal life

 Tiffin married twice.
 Her first marriage was to Clay Felker, an American magazine editor, whom she married in 1962 and divorced in 1969.
 Her second marriage was to Edmondo Danon, a philosopher, and the son of Italian film producer Marcello Danon.
 They married in 1974 and had two daughters, Echo and Aurora.

+Death

 Tiffin died on December 2, 2020, in a Manhattan hospital at the age of 78 from natural causes.